BotpressAGI/Botpress/readme.md

 </div>

-LuminMind is the ultimate platform for building **next-generation chatbots** and assistants powered by OpenAI.
+GaiaNetAI is the ultimate platform for building **next-generation chatbots** and assistants powered by OpenAI.
 Start building incredible assistants for your projects or businesses at lightning speed.

 [Getting started](#getting-started) •
 [Cloud] •